karpetrosyan/hishel/docs/advanced/extensions.md

 >>> response = client.get("https://www.example.com/uncachable-endpoint", extensions={"force_cache": True})
 ```

+!!! note
+    You can [configure this extension globally for the controller](controllers.md#force-caching), rather than setting force_cache to True for each request.

 ### cache_disabled

 This extension temporarily disables the cache by passing appropriate RFC9111 headers to